usarfraz3434/Personal-Website/README.md

 # Personal-Website
-Hello, this is the repository for my personal website.
+Hello, this is the repository for my personal website coded in HTML, CSS, and JavaScript.

 Here is the link: https://usarfraz3434.github.io/Personal-Website